xiaoyingpu/csci208/out.md

 ClassCastException
 ```

-No Clojure does not do nonsense math
+No Clojure does not do nonsense math.